 As with most new professions we also have experienced the ups and downs over the years but as we mature we are experiencing a new era of opportunity.
 Being a European association growth is always strongly influenced by national sentiments and the focal points of European politicians and policy makers.

-EuroFM strives to advance the next 25 years of FM in terms as the representative and facilitator of the European facility management sector.
+EuroFM strives to advance FM the coming decades in terms as the representative and facilitator of the European facility management sector.

 EuroFM will continue to offer: